rhansen2/dyndao/README.md

 is intended, the author(s) can take no responsibility for damages that one may incur by viewing or utilizing this source code.

+*THANKS*

+The author would like to express his sincere thanks to Rob Hansen (github.com/rhansen2), without whom the Oracle support in this library would not be possible.

 *LICENSE*

 MIT license.
 See LICENSE file.